avancra/Borealis/README.md

 \examples\dummy_spectrometer.py.
 This dummy spectrometer consists in one dummy controller, a dummy detector and a Si(12 8 4) analyzer crystal.
+A step motor "mono" is positioning the monochromator, with an offset of -3 degrees.
-A step motor theta is positionning the spectrometer at a specific Bragg angle theta.
+A pseudo-motor "theta" moves the motor "mono" in order to reach a specific Bragg angle theta, according to a positioning law theta_to_mono.
-A pseudo-motor energy moves the motor theta to the energy position in keV corresponding to the Bragg angle obeying the Bragg law: energy = 12.89842 / 2 * 0.362834 * sin(theta)
+A pseudo-motor "energy" moves the pseudo-motor "theta" to the energy position in keV corresponding to the Bragg angle obeying the Bragg law: energy = 12.89842 / 2 * 0.362834 * sin(theta)
+"theta" and "energy" are both linked to a detector, allowing to perform an acquisition while scanning, i.e. at each point of a user-define trajectory.
+A pseudo-motor "energy_no_det" is identical to "energy", but is linked to no detector.

 One starts the interactive ipython session and instantiate the dummy spectrometer with:
 ```